Nord-Pas de Calais Mining Basin: Description and history

 The Nord-Pas-de-Calais Mining Basin is the western part of a coal-rich sedimentary basin that continues across the Belgian border.
 In France, the basin covers 1,200 square kilometers, including the cities of Béthune, Lens, Douai, and Valenciennes.
 Because of its long history of mining as the predominant industry, the region's architecture and landscape are unique.

-Although coal was first discovered in the basin in 1660 and the first pit was dug around 1692, there was little coal extraction in the north of France until the mid 18th century.
+Although coal was first discovered in the basin in 1660 and the first pit was dug around 1692, there was little coal extraction in the north of France until the mid-18th century.

-In 1815, the First French Empire collapsed.
+In 1815 the First French Empire collapsed.
 The population grew, there was a widespread Holznot and the Industrial Revolution began.
 In the 1830s, rail transport in France began.
 The coal pits near Valenciennes were expanded and mining companies began to form in the region.
 In the 1840s, the western part of the basin was discovered.

 Starting with the Second French Empire in the 1850s, the Nord-Pas-de-Calais mining basin became the most important mining basin in France.
 By 1880, the basin output nearly 8 million tonnes, and in the early 1900s accounted for a third of all coal mining in France.
 The famous novel Germinal, written by Émile Zola in 1885, describes the harsh conditions and working life of the miners during the expansion of coal extraction in the region.
 In March 1906, the Courrières mine disaster caused the death of 1,099 men.

-During World War I, the Western Front bisected the region, and the eastern part of the mining basin was flooded.
+During World War I the Western Front bisected the region, and the eastern part of the mining basin was flooded.

 By 1930, however, the basin had a peak output of 35 million tonnes, employing about 75,000 workers and accounting for 60% of France's national coal production.

 From June 1940 to September 1944, Northern France was occupied by Nazi Germany.

-After World War II, production began to decline, as many of the mines had started to deplete, conditions became more arduous and oil was cheap.
+After World War II production began to decline, as many of the mines had started to deplete, conditions became more arduous and oil was cheap.
 Strikes in 1968 and 1971 hastened the decline, and all of the mines in the area were essentially closed by the late 1980s.

-World Heritage Site
+World heritage site

-The World Heritage Site comprises 108 components of the once-prolific mines in the area, preserving sites of mining operation including 17 mining pits, 21 headgears (used to support the lift systems over the mine), 51 slag heaps, coal transport infrastructure (including mining cars and railway stations), workers’ estates, and mining villages.
+The World Heritage Site comprises 108 components of the once-prolific mines in the area, preserving sites of mining operation including 17 mining pits, 21 headgear (used to support the lift systems over the mine), 51 slag heaps, coal transport infrastructure (including mining cars and railway stations), workers’ estates, and mining villages.
 Within the mining villages protected by the site there are schools, religious buildings, health and community facilities, company premises, owners and managers’ houses, and town halls.